brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Day 6
 #### Rest Day

-A relaxed day of eating, packing and chatting.
+this was the end of Andre & Anton's trip so they descended with a differnet group.
+The rest of is had a relaxed day of eating, packing and chatting.
 We packed roughly 6kg of food each for the higher camps and also filled 5L of water because Camp 1 had no reliable source left after the heat.

 That evening we walked to a turquoise lake for a swim where Francois cut his foot on some rocks.
 Dinner was a huge barbecue and I spent hours talking with Alex about his ambitious goal of climbing the highest point in every country.
 This was roughly number 10 of the 197, and it was his first test of high altitude.
 It's a particularly ambitious goal.